pierresisson/betterlist/README.md

 ### Development

-Copy `wrangler.example.jsonc` to `wrangler.jsonc` and update it with your own app data and bindings.
+Copy `wrangler.example.jsonc` to `wrangler.jsonc` and update it with your own app data and bindings:

+- Configure D1 database binding (`DB`)
+- Configure KV namespace binding (`SESSION_KV`)
+- Configure Durable Object bindings (`COUNTER`, `CONNECTION_COUNTER`)
+- Set up migration tags for Durable Objects with SQLite classes

 Then, every time you edit the `wrangler.jsonc` file, make sure to run `bun cf:typegen` to update the `worker-configuration.d.ts` file with the latest types.

 Start local Vite server and Workers server separately: